-11 SCORING
+10 SCORING

-11.1 Races will be scored using the Low Point Scoring System of RRS-A4.
+10.1 The race will be scored using the Low Point Scoring System of RRS-A4.

-11.2 One (1) race is required to constitute a series.

-12 DIVING EQUIPMENT AND PLASTIC POOLS
+11 DIVING EQUIPMENT AND PLASTIC POOLS

-12.1 Underwater breathing apparatus and plastic pools or their equivalent shall not be used around keelboats and dinghies between the preparatory signal of the first fleet and the end of the race event.
+11.1 Underwater breathing apparatus and plastic pools or their equivalent shall not be used around keelboats and dinghies between the preparatory signal of the first fleet and the end of the race event.